 As international NGO’s are not allowed implement directly, Islamic Relief Jordan has been in discussions with UNHCR to explore how Islamic Relief can partner with them in the provision of essential humanitarian assistance such as health care assistance, food, shelter items and non-food items.

 The UNHCR and Ministry of Health raised with Islamic Relief Jordan the issue of wounded people who have been evacuated from the war zone to Jordanian hospitals in Ramtha and Irbid.
 Currently, there are 60 cases with different injuries and wounds and they need support to pay the hospital fees of operations, medical supplies and drugs.
-Islamic Relief Jordan has been requested by UNHCR to intervene as they don’t have capacity to cover all cases.
+Islamic Relief Jordan has been requested by UNHCR to intervene as they don’t have the capacity to cover all cases.

 [/cmsms_text][cmsms_button button_link=”/DONATE” button_target=”self” button_text_align=”left” button_font_weight=”100″ button_font_style=”normal” button_padding_hor=”20″ button_border_radius=”0″ button_bg_color=”#f9b134″ button_text_color=”#ffffff” button_bg_color_h=”#ffffff” button_text_color_h=”#f9b134″ button_border_color_h=”#f9b134″ animation_delay=”0″]DONATE NOW[/cmsms_button][/cmsms_column][/cmsms_row]